-The ketogenic diet demands consumption of good amount of fat, but only the suitable kind of fats.
+The ketogenic diet demands the consumption of a good amount of fat, but only the suitable kind of fats.

-Saturated fats in grass fed ghee raise levels of HDLs (high density lipoproteins and ultimately help you to manage to take out cholesterol out of your blood and preventing formation of plaque in arteries.
+Saturated fats in grass fed ghee raise levels of HDLs (high-density lipoproteins and ultimately help you to manage to take cholesterol out of your blood and prevent the formation of plaque in arteries.

-As fat content in butter is lesser than similar quantity of ghee, ghee is more keto diet friendly than butter.
-Butter is not lactose and casein free hence it is not free from the risk of lactose intolerance related problem.
+As fat content in butter is lesser than a similar quantity of ghee, ghee is more keto diet friendly than butter.
+Butter is not lactose and casein free; hence it is not free from the risk of lactose intolerance-related problems.

 Milkio grass-fed ghee products are verified non-GMO.
 Milkio Foods, the leading grass-fed ghee manufacturer and exporter, produces them.
 The ghee is all-natural and offers an intense nutty feel-good aroma, rich, creamy texture, and additive-free quality, making it a superfood for the kitchen.